 Madeleine M. Joullié slated to receive honorary degree

-Madeleine M. Joullié, PhD, Class of 1970 Term Chair Professor of Chemistry at the University of Pennsylvania, is slated to be awarded an honorary degree from Temple University.
+Madeleine M. Joullié, PhD, Class of 1970 Term Chair Professor of Chemistry at the University of Pennsylvania, will be awarded an honorary degree from Temple University at the in-person graduation ceremony for the Class of 2020 on May 6.

 Dr. Joullié was born in Paris, grew up in Rio de Janeiro and came to the United States to earn a bachelor’s in chemistry from Simmons College in Boston.
 She went on to the University of Pennsylvania, earning a chemistry PhD in 1953.
 Dr. Joullié then joined the faculty at Penn, where she was one of the first female professors to earn tenure in chemistry at an Ivy League school.
 Her research interests are in the areas of heterocyclic, medicinal and natural products chemistry.
 Her laboratory has focused on the chemistry of the cyclopeptide alkaloids and didemnin families of natural products, as well as the development of compounds for the visualization of latent fingerprints as a forensic tool in law enforcement.